Learn About Fire Hydrant Flushing

 Hydrant Flushing Program

-The Public Works Department typically conducts its two-week Hydrant Flushing Program in the early fall.
+The Public Works Department conducts its two-week Hydrant Flushing Program in the spring.
 Crews inspect, operate, and flush every one of the over 1,700 Village-owned hydrants on the water system.
 To minimize inconvenience to our water customers, crews conduct main flushing during the later evening hours when water demand is typically its lowest.
 Crews will post hydrant-flushing signs in the service area where they are working to notify residents that flushing will occur that evening.
 The annual hydrant program is a standard water utility practice that ensures safe, clean, and clear water throughout the year.

 Fire hydrants are flushed in order to remove iron oxide and other naturally occurring minerals that have settled at the bottom of water mains during periods of low water demand.
 These minerals are the reason for occasional incidents of discolored water.
 Our crews solve this problem by opening hydrants to allow water pressure to flush out oxides and sediment until the discoloration disappears.